cdesterke/miseq/README.md

 # miseq
-Pipeline for calling genetic variations in target sequencing pair end illumina
+Pipeline for calling genetic variations in target sequencing by pair-end illumina on miseq